Catherine Deneuve

 Catherine Deneuve and her sister Françoise

-Many years after the tragedy, Deneuve wrote a book titled "Her Name Was Françoise" and asked the mayor of Rochefort to name the main city square after her sister.
-Her request was granted.
-The actress also bred a new variety of camellias, naming it "Françoise Dorléac":
+Years later, Deneuve wrote a book called "Her Name Was Françoise" and successfully petitioned Rochefort's mayor to name the main square after her sister.
+She also cultivated a new camellia variety, naming it "Françoise Dorléac":

 By giving the flower the name of someone I loved so much, I try to comfort myself.
 Such deep mourning, experienced in youth, stays with you forever.
 We live together with the departed – not as with the living, but they are still close.